Artist statement

 Education and Training:

-- BSc in Psychology, Swansea University + University of Mannheim, Graduated in 2014 with a 2:1
+- BSc in Psychology, Swansea University + University of Mannheim.
+Graduated 2014 (2:1)

 - Level 3 Forest School First Aid and Level 3 Pediatric First Aid, 2025